trallnag/prometheus-fastapi-instrumentator/README.md

 It also features a **modular approach to metrics** that should instrument all FastAPI endpoints.
 You can either choose from a set of already existing metrics or create your own.
-Ready-to-use are:

-* Track content length of all requests.
-* Track content length of all responses.
-* Track content length of all requests / responses combined.

-To find out how to configure the instrumentator, add additional metrics or create and add your own instrumentation code check out the next chapter.
+And every metric function by itself can be configured as well.

 ## Advanced Usage

 This chapter contains an example on the advanced usage of the Prometheus FastAPI Instrumentator to showcase most of it's features.
-Fore more concrete documentation check out the docstrings / type hints.
+Fore more concrete info check out the automatically generated documentation.

 ### Creating the Instrumentator